Uniswap/governance-seatbelt/README.md

 There are two modes of operation:

-1. Run `yarn start` to simulate and run checks on all GovernorBravo proposals
+1. Run `yarn start` to simulate and run checks on all Governor proposals.
-2. Create a file called `<analysisName>.sim.ts` and run a specific simulation with `SIM_NAME=analysisName yarn start`.
+2. Alternatively, create a file called `<analysisName>.sim.ts` and run a specific simulation with `SIM_NAME=analysisName yarn start`.
 See the `*.sim.ts` files in the `sims` folder for examples.